actito/actito-services-gradle-plugin/README.md

 #### Plugins DSL

-Add the gradle plugin repository to your app's `settings.gradle`
+Add the Gradle plugin repository to your app's `settings.gradle`

 ```gradle
 pluginManagement {